DeKalb County DUI Lawyers

 • Whether the person refused the test; or whether a test or tests were administered and the results indicated an alcohol concentration of 0.08 grams or more or, for a person under the age of 21, an alcohol concentration of 0.02 grams or more or, for a person operating or having actual physical control of a commercial motor vehicle, an alcohol concentration of 0.04 grams or more; and

-• Whether the test or tests were properly administered by an individual possessing a valid permit issued by the Division of Forensic Sciences of the Georgia Bureau of Investigation on an instrument approved by the Division of Forensic Sciences or a test conducted by the Division of Forensic Sciences, including whether the machine at the time of the test was operated with all of its electronic and operating components prescribed by its manufacturer properly attached and in good working order, which shall be required.
+• Whether the test or tests were properly administered by an individual possessing a valid permit issued by the Division of Forensic Sciences of the Georgia Bureau of Investigation on an instrument approved by the Division of Forensic Sciences or a test conducted by the Division of Forensic Sciences, including whether the machine at the time of the test was operated with all of its electronic and operating components prescribed by its manufacturer correctly attached and in good working order, which shall be required.
 A copy of the operator’s permit showing that the operator has been trained on the particular type of instrument used and one of the original copies of the test results or, where the test is performed by the Division of Forensic Sciences, a copy of the crime lab report shall satisfy the requirements of this subparagraph.

-How is the OSAH hearing conducted?
+How is the OSAH license suspension hearing conducted in My DeKalb DUI case?

-What happens if I win the hearing?
+What happens if I win the DUI license suspension hearing?

-What happens if I lose my hearing?
+What happens if I lose my license suspension hearing?

 Call our experienced DeKalb County DUI lawyers today:

-If you are facing a DeKalb DUI charge, or license suspension action, or have been ticketed for a serious traffic offense, contact our experienced DeKalb County DUI lawyers today.
-We will meet with you free of charge to discuss your options, and provide advice based on our experience in the court where your case will be heard.
+If you are facing a DeKalb DUI charge or license suspension action or have been ticketed for a serious traffic offense, contact our experienced DeKalb County DUI lawyers today.
+We will meet with you free of charge to discuss your options and provide advice based on our experience in the court, where your case will be heard.
 Call us today at 404.816.8777.

 DeKalb County State Court is located at 556 N. McDonough Street in the DeKalb County Courthouse on the Decatur Square.